-In this post we would like to give an overview of the clean up and care efforts at the Daniel Davisson DAR Cemetery since 2015.
+This is a brief overview of the clean up and care efforts at the Daniel Davisson DAR Cemetery since 2015.
 There will be a more in depth historical account of this cemetery at a later date.
-Thank you for taking a few minutes to read and view the photographs detailing the progress and developments over the past three years.
+Please take a few minutes to read and view the photographs.
+They detail the progress and developments since 2015.

 Read more about their initial clean up here